aidanf/functional-kats-conf/index.markdown

 ---
 <a name="what"></a>
 <div class="panel">
-Kats Conference is a Functional Programming conference that will take place in Dublin on September 12, 2015.<br>
+Kats Conference is a Functional Programming conference that will take place in Dublin on <b>September 12, 2015</b>.<br>

 The main goal of the conference is to have a great time learning about Functional Programming.<br>